slenz/django-daterange-picker/README.md

 DateRangeField have attributes:
 * _date_ranges_ - list/tuple.
 Defines selectable date ranges
 * _allow_custom_ - boolean.
 If allow_custom==true, the custom date can be selected.
-* _initial_ - get initital start/end date as DateRangeValue
+* _initial_ - DateRangeValue.
+Get initital start/end date as DateRangeValue

 After the form get validated the date range field will contain DateRangeValue.
 This is simple type with start/end dates.